-Alternative sources such as popular folk tradition do recount the lives of ordinary women and their day to day experiences: their efforts to manage the home front, their sufferings, patriarchal pressure that they face, and their persecutions at the workplace (lower caste women).
-Folklore and other traditions such as marriage songs often highlight important aspects of women's lives such as their bodies, sexuality, mental health, emotions, love, desires, and dreams etc. For a very long period of time, historical schools did not consider these as authentic historical sources.
-Yet, recent researches have used the folk traditions of their respective regions to talk about women's lives.
+Alternative sources such as popular folk tradition do recount the lives of ordinary women and their day-to-day experiences: their efforts to manage the home front, their sufferings, the patriarchal pressure that they face, and their persecutions at the workplace (lower caste women).
+Folklore and other traditions such as marriage songs often highlight important aspects of women's lives such as their bodies, sexuality, mental health, emotions, love, desires, and dreams, etc. For a very long period of time, historical schools did not consider these as authentic historical sources.
+Yet, recent researchers have used the folk traditions of their respective regions to talk about women's lives.

-History of the western Indian regions is replete with such instances where women have remained absent in the traditional archival sources but their presence is most prolific in the oral sources or those written sources which were authored by women themselves.
+History of the Western Indian regions is replete with such instances where women have remained absent in the traditional archival sources, but their presence is most prolific in the oral sources or those written sources which were authored by women themselves.

-The present study broadly undertakes to bring to light representative and comprehensive history of women in western India.
-This research besides concentrating on factual details also takes into account experiences of women which were not considered historically relevant.
-For this purpose, it becomes important to look for them in sources as mentioned above.
-The study sees women as playing different roles that brought them into the limelight or sometimes by remaining in the shadows they have done something which was a revolutionary step in their own way.
-They are seen as a force in politics, as a reformer, as revolutionaries; also, as producers of culture and tradition, as researcher, as worker, as artisan, as peasant, as tribal and as domestic worker or in their social role as wives, daughters and mothers.
+The present study broadly undertakes to bring to light the representative and comprehensive history of women in Western India.
+This research besides concentrating on factual details also takes into account the experiences of women which were not considered historically relevant.
+For this purpose, it becomes important to look for them in the sources as mentioned above.
+The study sees women as playing different roles that brought them into the limelight or sometimes by remaining in the shadows, they have done something which was a revolutionary step in their own way.
+They are seen as a force in politics, as a reformer, as revolutionaries; also, as producers of culture and tradition, as researchers, as workers, as artisans, as peasants, as tribal, and as domestic workers or in their social roles as wives, daughters, and mothers.